vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_networking.md

 The `vic-machine create` utility allows you to specify different networks for the different types of traffic between containers, the VCH, the external internet, and your vSphere environment.

 By default, `vic-machine create` obtains IP addresses for VCH endpoint VMs by using DHCP.
-For information about how to specify a static IP address for the VCH endpoint VM on the client, public, and management networks, see [Specify a Static IP Address for the VCH Endpoint VM](#static-ip) in Advanced Options.
+For information about how to specify a static IP address for the VCH endpoint VM on the client, public, and management networks, see [Specify a Static IP Address for the VCH Endpoint VM](vch_static_ip.md).

 If your network access is controlled by a proxy server, see  in Advanced Options.